4. Runtime SDK & Extensions

 Communicating With External ROS Interfacesβ

-Next we will test out our previously built new behavior.
-You will need to install an example service server using the following command: Make sure MoveIt Pro is running first!
+You will need to install an example service server in your Docker container using the following command (while MoveIt Pro is running):

 sudo apt update && sudo apt install ros-humble-examples-rclcpp-minimal-service